tovam/ecryptfs-recover/README.md

 Because ecryptfs is broken and nobody seems to care

 ```
+USER=user

+# go to the /home directory
+$ cd /path/to/home

-# get the passphrase
+# get the passphrase (potential permissions problems if different uids)
-$ ecryptfs-unwrap-passphrase .ecryptfs/user/.ecryptfs/wrapped-passphrase
+$ ecryptfs-unwrap-passphrase .ecryptfs/$USER/.ecryptfs/wrapped-passphrase

 # add it to the user session keyring
 $ ecryptfs-add-passphrase --fnek

-# mount it, enable filename encryption, fnek sig is the second one from the previous step
+# mount it, passphrase is the passphrase's passphrase, enable filename encryption, fnek sig is the second one from the previous step
-$ mount -t ecryptfs .ecryptfs/user/.Private  /path/to/mounting/point
+$ mount -t ecryptfs .ecryptfs/$USER/.Private /path/to/mounting/point
 ```